yak-was-here/yak-was-here/data/work/isaacyakl-com.md

 links:
    - title: Code
      url: https://github.com/isaacyakl/isaacyakl.com
-summary: "This is my personal website, built using NextJS.
+summary: "This is my personal website, built using NextJS and written in TypeScript.
 It features my portfolio, contact info, blog, social media links, and a web-based résumé.
 My site experiments with using CSS relative viewport units for element sizing and layouts instead of media queries and breakpoints, meaning it has a single layout."
 tags:
    - NextJS
+   - TypeScript
+   - JavaScript
    - ReactJS
-   - JavaScript
    - HTML
    - CSS
    - Git